EverydayHealthLogo

 Who is Dr. Chang, Ophthalmologist in New York, NY?

 Dr. Keith Chang, MD is an Ophthalmologist, who primarily practices in New York, NY.
-He has been practicing for over 28 years and is board certified by the American Board of Ophthalmology.
+He has been practicing for over 28 years and is board certified.
 Dr. Chang graduated from The Warren Alpert Medical School of Brown University and completed his residency at Nyu Hospitals Center, Ophthalmology; St Vincent'S Hsp & M C-Ny, Flexible Or Transitional Year.
 Dr. Chang is fluent in English and Chinese, and is currently seeing new patients.
 Dr. Chang’s practice accepts Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Chang’s office.

 Where did Dr. Chang go to medical school and complete their residency?